nizzaneela/Programming_error_explanation/README.md

 ![Excerpt from page 10 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/b988d5b5b507d88619c9b9fb9fcaceb5349ff771/sctext.png)

+That is, short-lived lineages are removed if they are basal, but retained if they are not.

-Contrary to this definition, the function `coalescent_timing` in the script [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) does not stop the tMRCA calculations when 50,000 individuals have been infected.
-Instead, the calculations always continue until the last day of the simulation.
+Contrary to the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf), the function `coalescent_timing` in the script [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) does not stop the tMRCA calculations when 50,000 individuals have been infected.
+Calculations continue until the last day of the simulation.

 ```
 def coalescent_timing(time_inf_dict, current_inf_dict, total_inf_dict, tree, num_days=100):